Your fish tank’s water looks somewhat cloudy and at this point, mechanical filtration seems like a good idea.

 However, this may not be the case if you know what kind of filter floss to get and where to look.

-Author’s note: Sometimes, the haziness of the water is caused by an actual, living bacteria bloom which contributes to a cloudy fish tank with a white milky look.
-Bacteria blooms make the water appear smoky and this is evenly spread throughout the whole aquarium.
-There are no visible debris if this is the case.
+Author’s note: Sometimes, the haziness of the water is caused by a bacterial bloom.
+Bacterial blooms make the water appear smoky all throughout the aquarium.
+In these cases, there is no visible debris.